The Mission of FoRSE is to improve addiction treatment through science, technology, and education"

 The NAATP Foundation for Recovery Science and Education (FoRSE) is a nonprofit organization that was formed to answer the most pressing questions facing the field: Is addiction treatment effective?
 Can treatment transform body, mind, and spirit?
 What treatments work best for whom?

-The Vision of FoRSE includes using data, collaborative research, and education to advance health equity.
+The Vision of FoRSE includes using data, collaborative research, and education to improve quality of care and to advance health equity.
 FoRSE is committed to supporting systemic change toward racial and social equity in access to treatment and recovery support services.

 The Addiction Treatment Problem